iree-org/iree/docs/developer_overview.md

 ### iree-translate

-The `iree-translate` program translates from a .mlir input file into an IREE module.
+`iree-translate` converts MLIR input into external formats like IREE modules.

 For example, to translate `simple.mlir` to an IREE module with bazel on Linux, use this command: